Tarawera Sewerage Scheme

 What’s happening?

-Lake Tarawera water quality is dropping as untreated wastewater from septic tanks leaches into the Lake.
+Lake Tarawera water quality is dropping and wastewater from septic tanks that leaches through groundwater into the lake is a contributing factor.

 Wastewater reticulation (the system of pipes and channels used to collect and transport used water to treatment facilities) is one of the solutions we’re using to protect community health and Lake Tarawera.